College ice hockey: NCAA

 The National Collegiate Athletic Association has conducted national championships for men's ice hockey since 1948, and women's ice hockey since 2001.

 U.S. college hockey players must be deemed eligible for NCAA competition by the NCAA Eligibility Center, a process that examines a student-athlete's academic qualifications and amateur status.
-Players who have participated in the Canadian Hockey League or any professional hockey league are considered ineligible.
+Players who have played in the Canadian Hockey League (CHL) historically were considered to be professionals and therefore ineligible.
+In 2024 the NCAA changed its position and decided that CHL players were no longer ineligible as of the 2025–26 season.
+The decision was made after a class action was filed on behalf of a player who was declared ineligible after having played two exhibition games in the OHL when he was 16 years old.